Azithromycin: Adverse effects

 Most common adverse effects are diarrhea (5%), nausea (3%), abdominal pain (3%), and vomiting.
 Fewer than 1% of people stop taking the drug due to side effects.
 Nervousness, skin reactions, and anaphylaxis have been reported.
-Clostridium difficile infection has been reported with use of azithromycin.
+Clostridioides difficile infection has been reported with use of azithromycin.
 Azithromycin does not affect the efficacy of birth control unlike some other antibiotics such as rifampin.
 Hearing loss has been reported.

 Occasionally, people have developed cholestatic hepatitis or delirium.
 Accidental intravenous overdose in an infant caused severe heart block, resulting in residual encephalopathy.

-In 2013 the FDA issued a warning that azithromycin "can cause abnormal changes in the electrical activity of the heart that may lead to a potentially fatal irregular heart rhythm."
+In 2013, the US Food and Drug Administration (FDA) issued a warning that azithromycin "can cause abnormal changes in the electrical activity of the heart that may lead to a potentially fatal irregular heart rhythm".
 The FDA noted in the warning a 2012 study that found the drug may increase the risk of death, especially in those with heart problems, compared with those on other antibiotics such as amoxicillin or no antibiotic.
-The warning indicated people with preexisting conditions are at particular risk, such as those with QT interval prolongation, low blood levels of potassium or magnesium, a slower than normal heart rate, or those who use certain drugs to treat abnormal heart rhythms.
+The warning indicated people with preexisting conditions are at particular risk, such as those with abnormalities in the QT interval, low blood levels of potassium or magnesium, a slower than normal heart rate, or those who use certain drugs to treat abnormal heart rhythms.
+The warning mentioned that azithromycin causes QT prolongation that may cause life-threatening arrhythmias such as torsades de pointes.

-It has been reported that azithromycin blocks autophagy and may predispose cystic fibrosis patients to mycobacterial infection.
+Interactions

+Colchicine

+Azithromycin, should not be taken with colchicine as it may lead to colchicine toxicity.
+Symptoms of colchicine toxicity include gastrointestinal upset, fever, myalgia, pancytopenia, and organ failure.